Natural Remedies for Heart Palpitations: Soothe Your Heartbeat Naturally

 This is an infernal cycle that you must learn to control by detaching yourself from this unpleasant feeling which in reality is not perilous.

-How to calm heart palpitations?
+How to calm a racing heartbeat fast

 The symptoms you experience may increase after taking certain stimulants.

-• certain cough and cold medicines
+- Certain cough and cold medicines

-• caffeinated drinks (tea, coffee, sodas)
+- Caffeinated drinks (tea, coffee, sodas)

-• medicine for high blood pressure
+- Medicine for high blood pressure

 The vagus nerve connects the heart and brain, and stimulating it can temper palpitations.